 Adjustable Gastric Band: What Happens If You Don't Follow Your New Diet

-Adjustable gastric band surgery works to decrease food intake by resticting the size of the opening into the stomach.
-If you have this surgery, you are likely to lose a lot of weight.
+Adjustable gastric band surgery restricts the size of the opening to your stomach.
+This decreases the amount of food you can take in.
+After this surgery, you are likely to lose a lot of weight, as long as you follow instructions.
 At the same time, you will need to get used to a totally new way of eating.
 You may lose a lot of weight in the first few months because you can only eat a small amount of food at any one time.

-It takes about four to six weeks after the surgery before you can eat solid food again.
-You'll probably have a high-protein, liquid-only diet for two weeks.
-Then you'll have only pureed foods for two more weeks.
+It takes about 4 to 6 weeks after the surgery before you can eat solid food again.
+You'll probably have a high-protein, liquid-only diet for 2 weeks.
+Then you'll have only pureed foods for 2 to 4 more weeks.
 Solid food may have never before seemed so tempting.
 But when you're finally ready for it, you may face a new problem called food intolerance.

 Food intolerance after gastric band surgery